 Data was collected in a standardised manner through the EIRA questionnaire.
 The ECS received responses from the national government focal points and the external parties over five months.
 The respondents provided copies of the source documentation to support their responses.
 This year, the questionnaire responses, and the supporting documents, were collected through the EIRA website.
 The new online system helped to streamline the ECS' data collection process.
 It gave recurrent participants the option to view, copy and take guidance from last year's answers, as per their needs.
 The answers provided by the respondents were accepted only to the extent that they relied on laws, regulations, national plans, and strategies that are currently in force.
-The cut-off date was 1 April 2020.
+The cut-off date was 1 April 2021.
 Accordingly, countries are scored only on legislation, regulation, policies, legislative initiatives and regulatory reforms that came into force before this date.

 Upon receiving responses to the questionnaire, the ECS in-house experts engaged in an extensive data-validation process.
 They confirmed that the respondents correctly understood each question, and that the submitted documents supported the responses.
 In the absence of supporting documents, or if respondents gave conflicting answers, the ECS experts sought clarifications from government officials and external parties through correspondence and phone interviews.
 The ECS took steps to address the issue of low data availability in certain countries, but the spread of the COVID-19 pandemic made this challenging.
 There were no EIRA fact-finding missions organised this year.
-As an exception, due to the lack of external parties, the country profile of Sierra Leone was based on the information provided by the Government and the desk research conducted by the ECS in-house experts.
+As an exception, due to the lack of external parties, the country profiles of Mali and Sierra Leone were based on the information provided by the Government and the desk research conducted by the ECS in-house experts.
 At the same time, the national government focal points and external parties made substantial efforts to ensure that the ongoing global crisis has minimal impact on the report's quality by providing the ECS with exhaustive information and documents, and continual updates.
-Overall, the process of data collection and validation lasted eight months, from December 2019 to July 2020.
+Overall, the process of data collection and validation lasted eight months, from December 2020 to July 2021.
 The ECS endeavours to improve its methodology and rectify past mistakes that come to its attention.
-In this light, it is important to acknowledge that despite our best efforts to ensure quality control, errors slipped into EIRA 2019.
-In particular, Croatia's score on the indicators management of decision-making processes and regulatory environment and investment conditions, Panama's score on the indicator regulatory environment and investment conditions, and Kazakhstan's score on the indicator rule of law stand corrected.
-On 23 July 2020, the ECS published a corrigendum to EIRA 2019 correcting the scores and text of the relevant country profiles.
+In this light, it is important to acknowledge that despite our best efforts to ensure quality control, errors slipped into EIRA 2020.
+In particular, Armenia's score on the sub-indicator "transparency" stands corrected.
+On 27 July 2021, the ECS published a corrigendum to EIRA 2020 correcting the scores and text of the country profile.
 The corrigendum is available on the EIRA website.
-Figure I.6 - Data collection and validation process